Bishop of Kalamazoo (2023-present)

-Bishop-elect Lohse is currently the vicar general and moderator of the curia for the Diocese of Erie.
-Ordination of the new bishop has been scheduled for 2 p.m. on Tuesday, July 25, 2023, at Saint Augustine Cathedral, Kalamazoo.
+Bishop Lohse was previously the vicar general and moderator of the curia for the Diocese of Erie.
+Ordination of the new bishop was held on Tuesday, July 25, 2023, at Saint Augustine Cathedral, Kalamazoo.

 As required by Church law, Bishop Bradley submitted his resignation to the Holy Father when he turned 75, on October 18, 2020.
 Bishop Bradley, who has served the diocese since his installation on June 5, 2009, will continue as apostolic administrator until Bishop-elect Lohse’s ordination.